sldesnoo-Delft/q1simulator/README.md

 # Implemented methods
+Q1Simulator checks the installed version of qblox_instruments and mimics the API of that version.

-The following QCM/QRM methods and parameters are implemented by the simulator and mimic behavior of the device:
+The following QCM/QRM methods and parameters are implemented by the simulator and mimic behavior of the cluster / module / sequencer:
+- module_type
+- is_qcm_type, is_qrm_type, is_rf_type
 - reset
 - get_system_state
 - get_num_system_error